Alejandro Grimaldo was one of Bundesliga double winners Bayer Leverkusen's best players in 2023/24. - © IMAGO/Blatterspiel

 Grimaldo's free-kick prowess comes from a great deal of hard work on the training ground, even if he does find it difficult to squeeze practice into an increasingly packed schedule.

-"When you play every three days, it's difficult to train regularly, but I always try [to practice free-kicks] before games," he said previously.
+"When you play every three days, it's difficult to train regularly, but I always try [to practise free-kicks] before games," he said previously.
 "It's something I've been practicing for many years – shoot, miss, shoot, miss – until, in the end, things got better.
 That work paid off and...
 I hope I can score more."

 Watch: Grimaldo explains his free-kick technique